 1. What type of learner is your protégé?
 How does s/he like to learn?
 2. What types of activities will help the protégé accomplish his/her goals?
-3. What development activities have helped you (or your previous protégé's) in the past?

-4. Who can you recruit to help the protégé with activities outside your areas of expertise?
+3. What development activities have helped you (or your previous protégé's) in the past? э. what development activities have helped you (or your previous proteges) in the past: 4.
+Who can you recruit to help the protégé with activities outside your areas of expertise?